 A few case studies from students:

-After she completed her Diploma of Business Information Systems in 2018, Angela was asked to complete the 2019 Student Satisfaction Survey to have her say about the quality of her education and training.
+Edward completed his Certificate IV in Landscape Design at Melbourne Polytechnic in 2018.
+He was asked to complete the 2019 Student Satisfaction Survey to have his say about the quality of his education and training.

 The questions include:

-- Were you satisfied with training provided to your apprentice(s)/trainee(s) by the RTO?
+- Were you satisfied with the training provided to your apprentice(s)/trainee(s)?

 - How likely are you to recommend your training provider to other employers?

-The information collected from the suite of surveys provides a window into the performance of the Registered Training Organisation (RTO) - at both the state level and the individual level.
-This, in turn, provides the Department with evidence and insights to better manage the quality of training delivery as well as outcomes provided by the Victorian Training and TAFE system.
+The information collected from the RTO PI suite of surveys provides a window into the performance of Victorian RTOs.
+This, in turn, provides the Department with evidence and insights to improve the quality of training delivery and understand the outcomes provided by the Victorian Training and TAFE system.

-Information collected from the surveys is used to create a number of outcome performance measures.
+Information collected from the surveys is used to construct a number of outcome performance measures.

 Outcome performance measures